Brayan Peña

 Brayan Eduardo Peña (born January 7, 1982) is a Cuban-American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Atlanta Braves, Kansas City Royals, Detroit Tigers, Cincinnati Reds and St. Louis Cardinals.
 He is currently the manager of the Detroit Tigers' affiliate, the West Michigan Whitecaps.

 Early years

-Peña was born and raised in Havana, Cuba and was a member of the Cuban National 18-and-under team.
+Peña was born and raised in Havana, Cuba and was a member of the Cuba national under-18 baseball team.
 He graduated from Espa Julio Trigo.
 He grew up with professional baseball player Yunel Escobar.

-Peña left Cuba for the United States in 1999.
+Peña defected from Cuba while in Venezuela in 1999 and became an American citizen in 2009.

 Professional career

 Atlanta Braves

 Peña was called up to the big leagues early in the 2005 season because of an injury to Eddie Pérez.
 He made his debut on May 23, 2005 in an 8-6 home win over the New York Mets.
 Starting at catcher and batting seventh, Peña went 1-4 and scored a run.
 His first hit was a second-inning single off Kazuhisa Ishii.
 At the big-league level for the year, in 18 games he batted .179 with four runs batted in.